 Program includes opportunities for scholars to shadow clinicians in various fast-paced environments across Carolinas HealthCare System.

-Select a link to download a full description of the program (all available in PDF format).
+Select a link to download a full description of some of the participating departments (all available in PDF format).

 *Lab: indicates that your time is more likely to be spent in a laboratory setting rather than a clinic; all programs include time in office settings.